IzuMan0x/decentralized-leveraged-trading-frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## This is the frontend for a [smart-contract](https://github.com/IzuMan0x/decentralized-leveraged-trading)
+## This is the frontend for this [smart-contract](https://github.com/IzuMan0x/decentralized-leveraged-trading)

 This project is currently in development and not fully tested.
-This is actively updated
+This is actively updated.

-## Getting Started
+## Default Next Js instructions: Getting Started

 First, run the development server: